ibm-watson-data-lab/shopping-list-vanillajs-pouchdb/tutorial/README.md

 Much of the shopping list app's styling will be provided via [Materialize CSS](http://materializecss.com/getting-started.html), but an additional CSS file (`shoppinglist.css`) will be used for tweaking and replacing some of the styles.
 Materialize's accompanying JavaScript file will not be used.
 However, two separate JavaScript files- `shoppinglist.model.js` (to handle the storing, updating, etc of data) and `shoppinglist.js` (to control the app and define some of the logic) will be used, along with the [PouchDB](https://pouchdb.com/download.html) JavaScript library.

+> **Note**: When viewing the code snippets, some previously entered content may be intentionally omitted and replaced with `...` for readability.
+Refer to the referenced file in the corresponding tutorial step to see the full content.

 1. Create a new directory for your app
 1. Create the [`index.html`](step-01/index.html) and add the initial HTML markup for your app.
 In the HTML, include the required JavaScript, CSS, fonts, and icons, along with the page's metadata.
 The HTML body contains the app's banner and a content area which is divided into two regions (i.e., shopping lists and shopping list items):